 First, let’s back up a bit.
 Before a few months ago, I had never so much as heard of EFT.
 On that tear-soaked car ride, I didn’t plan to end the night with a new spiritual practice in my pocket.
 At that point, all I knew was that I was going to visit my friend Jemima.

 We all have a pal like Jemima: that girl who you maybe only see twice a year but is the first person you think to call in a crisis.
 And every time you do, you wonder why you don’t see this wise, mystical person more often.
 Jemima has waist-length, ink-black hair and brown eyes like giant, round saucers.
 She’s looked 23 her whole life; in fact, none of her friends even know her real age.
 Everything she wears is loose and sheer.
+She does kundalini yoga in the mornings and writes poetry in the afternoons.
 I don’t think I’ve ever seen her in shoes.
-Her beachside bungalow of an apartment is decorated with embroidered floor cushions, decks of tarot cards, and souvenir figurines from Serbia.
-She does kundalini yoga in the mornings and writes poetry in the afternoons.
-Sage burns in the background.

 Now, positivity has never really been my strong suit.
 I grew up in a big East Coast city.
 I’m a dirty-joke-cracker and a narrow-eyed pessimist.
 I like rainy days and hard science.
 To me, “energy” is a vocabulary word I learned in high school physics.

-EFT is sort of like a DIY version of acupuncture.
-In place of needles, the practice has you use your fingers to repeatedly tap different “end points” on the body.
+EFT is sort of like a DIY version of acupressure.
+The practice has you use your fingers to repeatedly tap different “end points” on the body.
 The idea is that by tapping these pressure points, you stimulate the subtle energies that flow throughout the body, called “meridians,” ultimately helping to balance any disturbances in your energy system and calm psychological distress.

 As you tap, you’re supposed to mentally “tune in” to the specific issues you wish to address.
 Going through a breakup?
 Focus on feeling independent and strong.
 Financial problems?
 Imagine yourself lounging on a stack of hundred-dollar bills.
 This process and the tapping work in tandem.